 The critical reasoning is one of the most important topics for the CAT.
-The questions test the ability of the candidates to analyze logical arguments.
+The questions test the ability of the candidates to analyse logical arguments.
 Critical Reasoning baffles even the most proficient aptitude takers.
 The passages are cryptic, the answer choices are close and confusing and one never seems to be certain of their accuracy.
 In fact, Critical Reasoning seems to play a significant part in bringing scores down by fetching negative marks for you.

 So, here is an overview about how to approach the critical reasoning questions to help the candidates prepare this section well.
-However, it must be kept in mind that critical reasoning is an extensive section and, therefore, extensive practice is very crucial to solving these questions easily.
+However, it must be kept in mind that critical reasoning is an extensive section and therefore, extensive practice is very crucial to solving these questions easily.